-For more than two decades, Newmans has been a resource for owners and caretakers of public and private historic properties and collections, and has served as expert witness for insurance and legal claims, authentication, and copyright issues.
+For more than two decades, Newmans has been a resource for owners and caretakers of public and private historic properties and collections in New England and nationally, and has served as expert witness for insurance and legal claims, authentication, and copyright issues.

 Newmans has worked with the following institutions: